 - Lock the screen of your computer and mobile devices when not in use, and keep them safe from physical theft.

-Many attacks come through email, often with attached documents or links to websites that attempt to compromise your computer or mobile device.
+Many attacks come through email, called email scams or phishing, and can often come with attached documents or links to websites that can compromise your computer or mobile device.

-- Keeping your devices up-to-date can protect them, but it's better still if you don't click on the links or open the attachments.
+- Keeping your devices up-to-date can protect from these attempts but it's better if you don't click on the links or open unfamiliar emails or attachments.

 - Some attacks will attempt to trick you into revealing information such as passwords; for further information including how to report these attacks, see our page on phishing scams.